ShoobyDoo/jamra-2/README.md

 # JAMRA

-A feature-rich manga reader desktop application built with Electron, React, and Express.
+A feature-rich manga reader desktop application built with Tauri, React, and Express.

 ## Tech Stack